-The sixth edition of the publication “World production and consumption of ceramic tiles” produced by the Acimac Research Department is now available.
-Consisting of 260 pages of graphs, tables and commentary, it provides detailed analysis of the ten-year trends up to 2017 in industry, markets, per capita consumption and export flows in large geographic regions and in the 76 largest tile producer, consumer, exporter and importer countries.
+The seventh edition of the publication “World production and consumption of ceramic tiles” is now available.
+Consisting of 260 pages of graphs, tables and commentary, it provides detailed analysis of the ten-year trends up to 2018 in industry, markets, per capita consumption and export flows in large geographic regions and in the 76 largest tile producer, consumer, exporter and importer countries.

 A slowdown – or at least lack of recovery – in many national economies, emerging geopolitical and trade tensions, a widespread weakening of demand and consequent increase in international competition have had a severe impact on the performance of the world ceramic tile industry and its top players.